Top 35+ SaaS Website Design Inspiration

 Kajabi’s homepage breaks the mold by focusing on its users rather than the company itself.
 By showcasing creator success stories, high revenue figures, and glowing testimonials, Kajabi builds instant credibility and motivates visitors with real-world examples.
 This people-first approach makes it a powerful source of SaaS website inspiration for brands wanting to connect emotionally with their audience.

-Why it’s a good SaaS website:
+Why Kajabi is a good SaaS website?

-Highlights customer success stories that resonate with visitors.
+Highlights customer success stories that resonate with visitors

-Uses social proof effectively to build trust.
+Uses social proof effectively to build trust

-Avoids self-promotion in favor of user achievements, making the site feel authentic.
+Avoids self-promotion in favor of user achievements, making the site feel authentic

 16. Slack